markab4/Grocery-List-Manager/Docs/DesignDocument.md

 ![](https://github.com/qc-se-spring2019/370Spring19Team2/blob/master/GroupProject/Docs/Diagrams/Deployment_Diagram.png)

-Given the simplicity of the applcation, our application contains a simple design which requires a user interface that displays the ability to create, modify, and view lists.
+Given the simplicity of the application, our application contains a straightforward design which requires a user interface that displays the ability to create, modify, and view lists.
 From here, users will then be able to manage their lists and whatever items they may contain.
 The applications functionality ties to the applications SQLite database, which will allow for persistence as to save the users changes or modifications.

 ## 3 Low-Level Design